scalar-af/aws-loft-2017-container-lab/labs/lab0/chapter0.md

 ## Introduction

 In this lab, we are going to leverage a process known as [`oc cluster up`](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md).
 This enables us to quickly stand up a local OpenShift Container Platform to start our evaluation.
-The key result of `oc cluster up` is a reliable, reproducible OpenShift environment to iterate on..
+The key result of `oc cluster up` is a reliable, reproducible OpenShift environment to iterate on.

 Expected completion: 5-10 minutes

 ## Find your AWS Instance
 This lab is designed for to accomodate many students.
 Each student will be given a VM running on AWS.
 The naming convention for the lab is:

-**student-\<number\>**.ocp-lab.sysdeseng.com
+**student-\<number\>**.sclr.cloud

 You will be assigned a number by the instructor.